Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 ```

 You also need to specify `contractAddress`.
 You can get the current address for
-your chain or get it from configuration params:
+your chain from SDK or get it from configuration params:

 ```ts
 const contractAddress = getDavinciAddress(provider); // browser